awslabs/aurora-dsql-nodejs-connector/packages/postgres-js/README.md

 PostgreSQL-compatible applications.
 Aurora DSQL requires IAM-based authentication with time-limited tokens that existing Node.js drivers do not natively support.

-The idea behind the Aurora DSQL Connector with Postgres.js is to add an authentication layer on top of the Postgres.js client that handles IAM token generation, allowing users to connect to Aurora DSQL without changing their existing Postgres.js workflows.
+The idea behind the Aurora DSQL Connector for Postgres.js is to add an authentication layer on top of the Postgres.js client that handles IAM token generation, allowing users to connect to Aurora DSQL without changing their existing Postgres.js workflows.

 ### Features